Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

-# Tracking Beacons
+# Tracking beacons

-## Emulating the trackBeacon call from v4 SDKs
+## Emulating the trackBeacon call from the v4 SDKs

 The `trackBeacon` call is no longer available in the Experience Platform SDKs.
-If you would like to send beacon tracking data to your Analytics server and be able to create rules based off of a user's proximity to your beacons, you can do so manually.
-Note that this solution relies on the [Profile extension](../../using-mobile-extensions/profile/) for the purposes of generating beacon-related rules.
+Now, you need to manually send beacon tracking data to your Analytics server and create the rules based on a user's proximity to your beacons.
+This solution relies on the [Profile extension](../../using-mobile-extensions/profile/) to generate beacon-related rules.

-This page contains sample code to help you implement your own `trackBeacon` calls.
+This topic contains sample code to help you implement your own `trackBeacon` calls.

 ### Tracking a beacon

-When your user comes within range of a beacon, call this method to send beacon data to [Analytics](../../using-mobile-extensions/adobe-analytics/).
+When your user comes within the range of a beacon, call this method to send beacon data to [Analytics](../../using-mobile-extensions/adobe-analytics/).
 This code also saves all beacon-related data in the client-side Profile for use with the Rules Engine.

 {% tabs %}
 {% tab title="Android" %}
-In this method, the `proximity` parameter is an `int` representing various distances:
+In this method, the `proximity` parameter is an `int` that represents the various distances:

 * 0 - Unknown
 * 1 - Immediate